daveedvdv/wg21-1/p2258/paper.md

   - `(` `...`~opt~ cast-expression fold-operator `...` fold-operator `...`~opt~ cast-expression `)`
 :::

-In the fold expression, at most one [cast-expression]{.bnf} can be nominated as expandable.
+In a [fold-expression]{.bnf}, at most one [cast-expression]{.bnf} can be nominated as expandable or contain a pack reference.

 # Conclusions

 We think the notation presented here is concise, visually distinctive, and generally readable and writable.
 We have also considered the implementability of the proposed grammar and believe that the grammar proposes no serious or novel challenges.
-Furthermore, if working through use cases, we have found it to be consistent and composable.
+Furthermore, in working through use cases, we have found it to be consistent and composable.

 We therefore request that SG7 approve further work building on these specific choices.

+We plan to revisit the details of the splicing ranges if appropriate.

 # References